morenoh149/react-native-contacts/README.md

 # React Native Contacts
 Work in progress successor to react-native-addressbook.
+This is essentially a pre-alpha release.
+Expect breaking changes!

 Rx support with [react-native-contacts-rx](https://github.com/JeanLebrument/react-native-contacts-rx)